Gestalt psychology: Law of similarity

+The law of similarity: objects sharing visual characteristics are grouped together, causing these uniform circles to appear as distinct horizontal rows.

 The law of similarity states that elements within an assortment of objects are perceptually grouped together if they are similar to each other in shape, colour, size etc. For example, the figure illustrating the law of similarity portrays 36 circles all equal distance apart from one another forming a square.
 In this depiction, 18 of the circles are shaded dark, and 18 of the circles are shaded light.
 We perceive the dark circles as grouped together and the light circles as grouped together, forming six horizontal lines within the square of circles.
 This perception of lines is due to the law of similarity.